Have you applied for dozens of job listings but haven’t received a callback? It’s possible that your resume is holding you back.

 Resume mistakes like typos and spelling or grammar errors indicate to employers that you have poor attention to detail or haven’t given your application the time and effort it deserves.

-It’s really easy to overlook a mistake on your resume, especially when you’ve been staring at it all day.
+It’s easy to miss a careless mistake on your resume, especially when you’ve been staring at it all day.
 So here are some tips to help you catch any errors before you submit your application:

 - Use Grammarly or spellcheck in Word to correct errors